ORP Kujawiak (L72): 1942

 In early June 1942 Kujawiak was nominated for loan service with the Home Fleet as part of the escort for the planned relief convoy to Malta (Operation Harpoon).
 On 6 June she joined military Convoy WS19S in the Northwest Approaches as part of Ocean Escort for passage to Gibraltar.
 She joined Force X at Gibraltar on 12 June whose task was to escort the Harpoon convoy through the Sicilian Narrows to Malta.
 On 14 June the convoy came under heavy and sustained air attacks during which the cruiser Liverpool was damaged.
 The following day the air attacks continued and Kujawiak was in action with Italian warships attempting to intercept and attack the convoy.

 Near midnight on 16 June, while entering Grand Harbor, Malta Kujawiak sustained major structural damage forward after detonating a mine while going to the aid of Badsworth after she had struck a mine.
 Kujawiak sank before a successful tow could be achieved.
+13 crew lost their lives.